dwday/Tensorflow-2-install/README.md

  ![alt text](/img/tf_keras_test.png)

  ## GPU support
-In addition you can use GPU support.Assuming you have Nvidia gpu, install:
+In addition you can use GPU support.
+Assuming you have Nvidia gpu, you should install:

      Nvidia drivers
      Cuda toolkit